ChavoDeLa/P2Pool-XMR-Logger/README.md

   -must have tmux installed

   -running p2pool pre-4.6 and merge mining, or running p2pool 4.6+ WITH LOGLEVEL 1 in either case
+  ( so there is a merge mining area to find to stop parsing, and so that the logs arent too verbose and something gets missed)

   -can execute bash scripts in your environment